sagemath/trac_to_gh/Issue 3555.md

 # Issue 3555: [with patch; needs review] notebook -- fix bug where it saved the notebook every tie it checked for idle worksheets

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3555

 Original creator: was